Creamy Steak & Pasta Bowl

 Sometimes we swap in chicken when we want something lighter or toss in some mushrooms for extra flavor depth.
 What's great about this meal is how easily you can tweak it.
 My youngest loves mozzarella, so we often use that instead of provolone.

 A bowl of pasta topped with pieces of beef, melted cheese, and garnished with parsley.
-Pin it
+Save

 A bowl of pasta topped with pieces of beef, melted cheese, and garnished with parsley. | recipesbyhannah.com